 Jackhammers are useful—but one of the most challenging to manage—tools in the construction industry.
 Jackhammers are used to demolish old concrete, remove pavement, and demolish many other surfaces in projects.

-The jackhammer itself is really heavy so only appropriate personnel should handle the tools to reduce the risk of accidents.
+The jackhammer itself is heavy, so, only appropriate personnel should handle the tools to reduce the risk of accidents.
 Jackhammers have different tips and blades that should be installed depending on the type of job being performed.
 Let's go over the tips and tricks that will help you use the jackhammer safely and easier.

 Pneumatics, Hydraulic, and Electric Jackhammers

 The main types are pneumatic that performs by the high pressure of air from an air compressor.
 Hydraulic jackhammers operate by hydraulic energy from some fluid.
 The third kind is the electric jackhammers that function by electric power.